NoStackApp/ns-cli/README.md

 appBase=~/path/to/appbase
 ns newapp -a ${appBase}
 ```
-Then you can call it as you like.
+Then you can use it whenever you like.
 The drawback of using an appBase is that if any of the dependencies change you will not benefit from the changes.

 The [resources/appFlows](resources/appFlows) directory contains a few sample appFlows.
 Currently, there is no repository, but one is planned.

 ## Getting help
 If you are ever confused about the commands, run `nostack --help`.
 If you want to know the parameters for any command, just run the command with '--help'.

-But relax--if you are missing one you will be told automatically.  :)
+But relax--if you are missing a parameter you will be prompted, and most syntax errors in your app flow spec are reported to you. :)

 ## Further Reading
 Check out the [Introduction to NoStack](resources/Documentation/IntroToNoStack.md)